Barbara Nissman: Notable achievements

 In 1984 Nissman was one of the featured performers at the Dedication of the American Poets' Corner at the Cathedral of St. John the Divine in New York.
 Walter Cronkite hosted the event that also included appearances by Rosalyn Tureck, Paul Winter, Michael Tree, Zubin Mehta, and readings by the actor Gregory Peck and the poets Robert Penn Warren, Daniel Haberman and Edgar Bowers.

 In 1988, Nissman was one of the participants in the "International Celebration of the Piano" held at Carnegie Hall, celebrating Steinway's 135th anniversary.

 For the 1996 Kennedy Center 25th Anniversary Gala Concert, broadcast on public television, Nissman performed two numbers arranged for ten pianos, alongside pianists Leonard Slatkin (who also conducted the ensemble), David Buechner, Cy Coleman, Joseph Kalichstein, Peter Nero, David Hyde Pierce, Peter Schickele, Jeffrey Siegel, and Alicia Witt.

 Since 2002, Nissman has been involved with the Robert James Frascino AIDS Foundation benefit concert series "A Concerted Effort".
 To date these concerts have raised well over two million dollars for AIDS service organizations worldwide.
 In November 2014 she performed at a gala at the de Young Museum in San Francisco to honor Dr. Arthur Ammann, founder of Global Strategies, an organization that serves the healthcare needs of women and children in neglected areas of the world.

 In 2007, Nissman appeared on stage with Don Henley and Billy Joel, performing on the "Walden Woods Steinway" in a gala fundraiser for the Walden Woods Project, held at Jazz at Lincoln Center.

+In October, 2022, Barbara launched Carnegie Classics, an annual three-concert series at Carnegie Hall in Lewisburg, West Virginia.
+Barbara combines great music with informal chat to introduce classical masterworks to new audiences, as well as inspiring and entertaining all music lovers.